bibanon/asagi_archive_auto_failover/readme.md

 ## USAGE
 ## Set archive to scan
-This is set by creating a class for the board.
+This is set by creating a class for the boards.
 See desuarchive_check.py for an example.

 ## Set command to run on archive failure